132nd-etcher/docs/EDLM proposal/text formatting.md

 They are explained in more details [here](http://www.personal.ceu.hu/tex/breaking.htm).

-The one that I find myself using the most when writing in Latex is \textbackslash clearpage, because when I'm done with a section I like to have the pictures that are relevant to that section to appear before the next section starts.
+The one that I find myself using almost exclusively writing Latex with Markdown is \textbackslash clearpage, because when I'm done with a section I like to have the pictures that are relevant to that section to appear before the next section starts.